 With AAM plugin you have a lot of features to manage access to your WordPress website and when access is denied to any restricted resources, it is very important to handle access denied redirect properly.
-Ideally you would want to provide friendly and useful feedback to your user about the reason for denial and if necessary, describe the next actionable steps for user to gain access.
+Ideally, you would want to provide friendly and useful feedback to your user about the reason for denial and if necessary, describe the next actionable steps for a user to gain access.

-AAM has very useful Access Denied Redirect feature that allows you to choose different strategies that can be executed when access got denied for some restricted resources.
+AAM has a very useful Access Denied Redirect feature that allows you to choose different strategies that can be executed when access got denied for some restricted resources.
 You can even customize this for any role or an individual user.

 Learn more » How to redirect WordPress user when access is denied

 The 404 or “Not Found” error is probably one of the most common reasons why users exit a website with the thought that it is “broken”.
 That is why this is the highest priority task for any website owner to ensure that the 404 events are handled properly.

 A lot of WordPress themes already come with good looking 404-page template however most of the time it does not provide any useful information besides “this page does not exist…”.
 That is why you would always want to redirect the user to some useful page like “Search”, “Home” or even “Emergency Contact” page where you explain to the user that requested information was not found and offer some “call-to-action”.

 Learn more » How to redirect on WordPress 404 error